-Babyopera in collaboration with Babyart (Seoul Korea) and
+Babyopera in collaboration with Babyart (Seoul Korea) present:

 MAGO

-The Nordic – Korean Connection: Mago is a collaboration between the Norwegian company Babyopera and the Korean performing arts company Babyart.
-This collaboration is a result of Korea-Nordic Connnection; which is a co-operation and exchange programme connecting Korean and Nordic performing arts professionals working with young audiences (ages 0-18).
+The Nordic – Korean Connection: MAGO is a collaboration between Norwegian Babyopera and Korean Babyart, in co-production with Beaivvas Sami National Theatre.
+It is a result of Korea-Nordic Connnection; a cooperation and exchange programme connecting Korean and Nordic performing arts professionals working with young audiences (ages 0-18).
 It aims to build a solid foundation for long-term artistic collaboration, exchange and networks between the countries.
-It is the first of its kind with this geographic scope and focusing on performing arts for young audiences only.
 The Norwegian partners are PAHN (Performing Arts Hub Norway) and the Korean partners are KAMS (Korean Arts Management Service) and ASSITEJ Korea.

 Credit: